 4. Genuine people are not threatened by failure.

 The reason most people follow conventional routes is they are supposedly "proven" and "safer," and therefore more likely to yield success.
-On the other hand, taking the road less (or never) travelled is risky and can lead to failure.
+On the other hand, taking the road less (or never) traveled is risky and can lead to failure.
 Yet, genuine people do so because they are not threatened by the idea of failing.
 In fact, they view failure as an integral part of their journey, a source of learning, and an enriching experience from which they can grow.
 Because they find failures instructive rather than threatening...

 5. Genuine people can admit their faults.

 To be true to your feelings and opinions you must first be honest with yourself about your thoughts, beliefs, and behavior—which means confronting the bad along with the good.
-As such, genuine people are likely to recognize their faults and shortcomings, to accept them, and to take responsibility for their actions as a result.
+As such, genuine people are likely to recognize their faults and shortcomings, accept them, and take responsibility for their actions as a result.
 Indeed, their general ability to own their faults, mistakes, and failures extends beyond how they see themselves such that...

 6. Genuine people are not judgmental of others.

 Being honest about their own faults and embracing individuality and differences leads genuine people to be less judgmental and more accepting of the people around them.
-Their fundamental assumptions about human complexity and their reluctance to view people via the lens of bias or preconceived expectations allows them a purer perspective that usually leads to direct and honest interactions and relationships.
+Their fundamental assumptions about human complexity and their reluctance to view people via the lens of bias or preconceived expectations allow them a purer perspective that usually leads to direct and honest interactions and relationships.
 And all of the habits listed above stem from one core psychological characteristic of genuine people...